Non-Markovian thermal reservoirs for autonomous entanglement distribution: A thermally driven quantum link

 \subsection{Stochastic dynamics in phase space}

-While for moderate temperatures with $n_{\rm th} \sim O(10)$ the dynamics and steady states of Eq.~\eqref{Eq:ME} can be evaluated numerically in a straightforward manner, this is no longer possible for much larger thermal occupation numbers, where a representation of the cavity mode in terms of number states becomes very inefficient.
+While for moderate temperatures with $n_{\rm th} \sim O(10)$ the dynamics and steady states of Eq.~\eqref{Eq:ME} can be evaluated numerically in a straightforward manner, this is no longer possible for much larger thermal occupation numbers, where a representation of the master equation in terms of the usual number states for the cavity mode becomes very memory-inefficient.
 To treat this high-temperature limit, it is more convenient to switch to a phase-space representation, where the cavity is described by a distribution over coherent states $|\alpha\rangle$ with complex amplitudes $\alpha \in \mathbbm{C}$.
 In particular, for the case of a purely thermal source, we can express the full system density operator as~\cite{Ritsch1988,Zoller04}

 where $\mu(\alpha,t)$ is an operator in the two-qubit subspace.
 By taking partial traces over both sides of Eq.~\eqref{Eq:FPrho}, we can identify the integral

 with the reduced state of the two qubits and